Does your child participate in organized sports?

 Your child is more vulnerable to experiencing dental injuries without a protective mouthpiece.
 According to the Community Dentist Network, the majority (about 84%) of Canadian kids participate in organized sports annually and damaged teeth is one of the most common sports injuries.

-Talk to our team at Rundle Dental about mouth guards for kids.
-Our office is located at NE Calgary.
-Let your child have fun playing their favourite sport without you worrying.
+Let your child have fun playing their favorite sport without you worrying.
 Keep them safe from dental injuries with protective dental wear.